nsidc/search-solr-tools/README.md

 * `rake harvest:nsidc_oia_iso` will gather data for NSIDC search.
 * `rake harvest:delete_all` wipes out the database in your local Solr

 Unit tests can be run with `rspec`, `rake spec:unit`, or `rake guard:specs`.
-Running the rake task will also automatically run the tests whenever the appropriate files are changed.
+Running the rake guard task will also automatically run the tests whenever the appropriate files are changed.

 The style checker RuboCop can be run with `rubocop` or `rake guard:rubocop`.
 The rake task will also watch for ruby files (.rb, .rake, Gemfile, Guardfile, Rakefile) to be changed, and run RuboCop on the changed files.